Rak-r/OpenPodCar_V2/README.md

 System (ROS) with the added support of newly released ROS2.
 The vehilce used for the implementation of our research and experiments can be found at Pihsiang TE-889XLSN hard-canopy scooter (branded in UK as ShopriderTraverso) (found here: https://www.smartscooters.co.uk/Traveso-Mobility-Scooter).
 ![IMG_6667](https://github.com/Rak-r/OpenPodCar_V2/assets/85680564/d19d6d02-5144-453d-9e30-7fc675c42a9b)

+This is an Open Source Hardware and Software platform for Autonomous driivng research applications.

+#### Full credit for development and testing of hardware platform named R4 board is given to Mr. Chris Waltham (University of Lincoln,UK) and Dr. Charles Fox (University of Lincoln,UK).

 # ROS2 Humble & Gazebo Fortress
 This project is the complete new port from ROS1 of OpenPodCar1 to ROS2.
 The full software features the ROS2 Humble version and for simulation is done with new Gazebo.